The Top Ten Ways Gardeners Can Give Back to Our Planet

 "Sometimes I'm overwhelmed by the deluge of gifts earth bestows on us, entirely unearned: water, air, food, the ground beneath our feet...
 So what should be our response to the generosity of the world?
 Paying attention to it.
 Drinking it in.
 Letting its energy flow into us.
 Celebrating ... the physical and spiritual things, the tranquil and exhilarating things, prayer and poetry and pancakes alike." -- Robin Wall Kimmerer

-While there is much to celebrate on Earth Day, it is even more urgent that we watch Mother Earth's back (as we say in the vernacular).
+While there is much to celebrate on Earth Day, it is even more urgent that we watch Mother Earth's back.
 With over seven billion people currently living on the Earth and using her resources, the days of plenty are gone.
 Conservation, restoration and resting the Earth's resources so that they can recover needs to become our focus.
 Here are some of my thoughts for doing so as it relates to us gardeners.

-Practice organic gardening techniques as much as possible.
+Practice environmentally-friendly gardening techniques as much as possible.
 Protect our soil, our water and all the creatures (including ourselves) that depend on plants.
-Educate yourselves about alternatives to the chemical intensive techniques and products that predominate in the marketplace.
+Educate yourselves about alternatives to the chemical-intensive techniques and products that predominate in the marketplace.

 Grow some food.
 Learn to appreciate what a gift it is to be able to plant seeds and harvest delicious, nourishing food.
 Plants are our direct connection to Mother Earth, pulling the goodness from the soil and feeding our bodies.
 This is our primordial connection to Earth that nourishes us physically and spiritually.